citysourced/android-sdk/README.md

 # android-sdk
-The official Android SDK for the CitySourced Platform.
-Create robust Android applications that integrate directly with CitySourced customers and data.
+The official Android SDK for the OneView Platform.
+Create robust Android applications that integrate directly with OneView customers and data.